kush1781/Calculator/README.md

-# Calculator
+# Standard Calculator

-GUI Calculator made by using JAVA-AWT
+GUI Calculator made by using JAVA-AWT.

+•JAVA scripted, GUI-Calculator having buttons, input and output screens.
+•Used Data Structures like Stacks and ArrayLists.
+•Used the concept of converting Infix Expression to Postfix Expressionusing Stack Data Structure.
+•And then Evaluated the Postfix Expression using Stack Data Structure.